If you love France or are curious about French culture, these 13 things the French do will blow your mind.

 3. Pass the Cheese.

 When you get invited to someone’s house for a meal, there will be cheese.
 The French do cheese.
 And they do it at the end of dinner.
 In the Alps, one plate of five, local cheeses is typically presented, including the region’s specialty (in Savoie that’s usually Reblochon).
+As a side note, fashionistas take note, cheese in France is usually served on the prettiest, cutest, or coolest cheese platters, like slabs of wood showing original tree-ring circles or slate.

 4. Forget Tampons on Sunday.